ss-lab-cancerunit/pangaea/docs/postprocessing.md

 # Postprocessing

 Pangaea tool provides a scalable way of fetching NCBI abstracts that match specific keywords, parse the texts, and extract relationships between specific genes.
 The output of this process is a JSON file that the user can analyze according to their downstream needs.
-To provide an example of how the JSON file may be processed, we provide a Jupyter notebook file that loads a JSON file and shows several ways to visualize the data.
+To provide an example of how the JSON file may be processed, we provide a Jupyter notebook file that loads a JSON file and shows several ways to visualise the data.

 ## Availability

-Notebook available in the `notebooks` directory placed in the repository root directory: `/notebooks/03.0-visualization.ipynb`.
+Notebook available in the `notebooks` directory placed in the repository root directory: [notebooks/visualisation.ipynb](https://github.com/ss-lab-cancerunit/pangaea/blob/master/notebooks/visualization.ipynb).

 ![visualization examples](img/visualization.png)